Author: Alison Carter

-As We discuss when explaining their concept, learning a language is like running a long race, or a marathon.
+As We discuss when explaining their concept, learning a language is like running a long race or a marathon.
 However, learning a language is not a sprint.
-So, when learning it is important to do it at a suitable peace and in a way that allows you to keep progressing.
+So, when learning, it is important to do it at a suitable pace and in a way that allows you to keep progressing.

 We Languages – The Language Diamond

 Another method We uses to ensure the student can find their voice and express themselves is through the Language Diamond.

 This framework differs from the traditional language school method.
 This one usually focuses on speaking, listening, reading, and writing.
 This ‘four skill’ approach can be quite boring for the learner as it tends to focus on structure and grammar.
 As discussed above, it is necessary to understand a new language structurally to speak it.
 However, if this is the main focus of a learning journey, it can become a little dull.

 Therefore the Language Diamond comprises these four skills alongside text and sound.
 This is essential to grasp a new language, especially when many alphabets and characters are involved.